DataDog/hiring-engineers/answers.md

     [{}]
 ```

-> I also found useful information on custom checks (like checking for available licenses) in this [link](https://blog.devopscomplete.com/writing-a-custom-datadog-agent-check-7367c98ffc5a).
+ I also found useful information on custom checks (like checking for available licenses) in this [link](https://blog.devopscomplete.com/writing-a-custom-datadog-agent-check-7367c98ffc5a).

-**- Change your check's collection interval so that it only submits the metric once every 45 seconds.**
+## Change your check's collection interval so that it only submits the metric once every 45 seconds.

-> I changed the *mycheck.yaml* file with the min_connection_interval equal to 45.
+ I changed the *mycheck.yaml* file with the min_connection_interval equal to 45.
 As I do not have multiple instances of this check, it simply goes like the code below.
-I could also add the min_collection_interval at the init_config level:

 ```
 init_config: